-- The goods must be acquired from a person resident in Botswana; - The amount of the claim may not exceed the tax fraction of the lower of the amount to be paid or the fair market value including tax; - Records of the transaction as required by the Director must be kept, e.g. the full names and address of the supplier, taxpayer identification number, the date on which the goods were acquired by the registered person, the quantity/ volume, and a description of the goods, etc.; and

-• The input tax credit may not exceed the amount of tax charged on the subsequent sale of the goods.
+- The goods must be second-hand as defined: - The goods must have been supplied by a person not registered for VAT; - The goods must be acquired from a person resident in Botswana; - The goods must be acquired in Botswana, i.e. not imported; - The amount of the claim may not exceed the tax fraction of the lower of the amount to be paid or the fair market value, including tax; - Records of the transaction as required by the Commissioner-General must be kept, e.g. the full names and address of the supplier, taxpayer identification number, the date on which the goods were acquired by the person, the quantity/ volume, a description of the goods, etc.; and - The input tax credit may not exceed the amount of tax charged on the subsequent sale of the goods.

-Where a notional input tax credit has been claimed in respect of secondhand goods purchased from a nonregistered person, and these goods are subsequently exported at the zero rate, the amount so claimed must be declared as output tax due and shown in the return for the relevant period as an output tax adjustment.
+Where a notional input tax credit has been claimed in respect of second-hand goods purchased from a non-registered person, and these goods are subsequently exported at the zero rate, the amount so claimed must be declared as output tax due and shown in the return for the relevant period as an output tax adjustment.